jwala-anirudh/Razorpay-React/README.md

-# Introduction
-In this guide we will discuss breifly on how to add Razorpay as mode to accept money from users on a React based website.
+In this guide, we will briefly discuss how to add Razorpay as a mode to accept money from users on a React based website.
 The project stack discussed here is only in JavaScript.
-Before we proceed, I highly encourage you to watch these two video to understand how online payment work before you proceed.
+Before we proceed, I highly encourage you to watch these two videos to understand how online payment works?

 - [Demystifying Online Payments - What happens when you make an online purchase and what can go wrong?](https://youtu.be/vJWhWRYrqvw)
 - [How online payment works](https://youtu.be/yN9frfmufbI)

 # Basic requirement
-Our goal here is clear and simple, make the payment button of the website functional to accept money from end user.
-There are few quick checks that has to be taken care before you proceed:
+Our goal here is clear and simple, make the payment button of the website functional to accept money from the end-user.
+Few quick checks have to be taken care of before you proceed:

 - An activated account on [RazorPay](https://dashboard.razorpay.com/signup)
 - Knowledge of JavaScript and React